Adventures Italian Style

 Adventures Italian Style (Est - Dittatura Last Minute) is a 2020 Italian comedy-drama film directed by Antonio Pisu, starring Lodo Guenzi, Jacopo Costantini, Matteo Gatta, and Paolo Rossi Pisu.

-The film based on the short story Addio Ceausescu (Goodbye Ceausescu) by Maurizio Paganelli and Andrea Riceputi.
+The film based on the short story Addio Ceaușescu ('Goodbye Ceaușescu') by Maurizio Paganelli and Andrea Riceputi.
 It premiered at the Venice Nights' panel of the Giornate degli Autori section of the 77th Venice International Film Festival.
+It also won awards at the New York International Film Awards.

 A sequel, Adventures Italian Style: Reloaded, was released in 2025.